Linaro/documentation/README.md

 ## Contribution Policy

-This guide is written by the 96Boards team at Linaro with community contributions and links to third-party content.

-All documentation in this repository is written by the 96Boards team at Linaro with community contributions and links to third-party content.
+All documentation and guides in this repository is written by the 96Boards team at Linaro with community contributions and links to third-party content.
 96Boards openly welcomes community contributions provided the following Contribution Policy is strictly followed.

 The first course of action should be to [file an issue](https://github.com/Linaro/documentation/issues) within this Github repository.
 Once filed, the issue will be addressed by a 96Boards/Linaro team member.
 This first line of interactions will determine if a pull request should be submitted, and whether or not it is likely to be accepted.